gbengafagbola/data-structures-and-algorithms-go/array/4. finding the largest sum subarray/readme.md

 >  initialized to 0 & keeps track of the maximum value of the current sub arrays

 - max := 0
-> nitialized to 0 & keeps track of  the maximum value across all sub arrays
+> initialized to 0 & keeps track of  the maximum value across all sub arrays

 - then a foor loop is used to traverse the array to automate the sum